Preparation of Eggs and Egg Products - Safety First

 Pooling Eggs Is a High-risk Practice When Preparing Egg Dishes

-Restaurants should break enough eggs for food preparation only upon receiving orders from consumers.
+Restaurant staff should break eggs for food preparation only upon receiving orders from consumers.
 Pooled eggs prepared for later use should be kept in covered containers and placed in the refrigerator.
 Only the amount needed should be taken out for use.
 All pooled eggs should be used within the day of pooling.
 Topping up with new eggs is not suggested.
 A pool of liquid eggs is more likely to harbour bacteria.
-It should be cooked thoroughly and should not be used for making raw or lightly cooked dishes.
+It should be cooked thoroughly and should not be used for making raw or partially cooked dishes.

 Cook Eggs Thoroughly and Keep Them at a Safe Temperature

 The best way to eliminate harmful bacteria is to cook eggs thoroughly until the core temperature reaches 75°C or the yolks are firm.
 Improper holding temperature of egg dishes is a common cause of local food poisoning outbreaks.
 If egg dishes are not consumed immediately after preparation, hot foods such as soft-scrambled eggs should always be kept at above 60°C, while cold foods such as sandwiches and desserts should be stored at 4°C or below.